MMK21Hub/many-accelerometers/README.md

 3. Install ESPHome to the venv: `pip install -r requirements.txt`
 4. Open VSCode within the virtual environment: `code .`
 5. Install the [ESPHome VSCode extension](https://marketplace.visualstudio.com/items?itemName=ESPHome.esphome-vscode) if you haven't already

+### Flashing the firmware

+1. Connect the ESP32 development board to your computer via USB.
+I am using a [**ESP32-DevKitC V4**](https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/hw-reference/esp32/get-started-devkitc.html) (with ESP32-WROOM-32D module)
+2. Run `esphome run accelerometers.yaml --device /dev/ttyUSB0` to flash it

+After the first flash, you can then upload new firmware via USB or OTA.